Notice of reimbursement arrangement (NORA) - Medicare Compensation Recovery 011-15030040

 - if all or part of the medical expenses have not already been reimbursed to the injured person

-Note: the agency does not need to be notified of any ongoing medical costs once the arrangement is made, as the compensation payer is responsible for paying these costs.
+Note: the agency does not need to be notified of any ongoing medical costs once the arrangement is made, as the notifiable person is responsible for paying these costs.

 Reimbursement of care costs